Louisli0515/Introducing-the-financial-markets-IG-Academy/README.md

 * ***S&P 500***: More diverse than DJIA, the S&P 500 is based on the value of 500 of the largest US shares listed on either NYSE or NASDAQ.
 Today represents around 70% of the total value the US stock market.
 * ***NASDAQ-100***: Based on 100 of the largest non-financial companies listed on the NASDAQ exchange in New York City.
 It represents firms across a number sections, but in particular ***computing, telecommunications*** and ***biotechnology***.

+## Trading stock indices

+* Most major indices are either calculated using a ***capitalisation-weighted*** or a ***price-wweighted*** system.

+### Capitalisation-weighted system

+* This system takes the ***size*** of each company into account when calculating the value of the index as a whole.
+So the more a particular company is worth, the more its share price will affect the index.
+* You can tell how much a particular company is worth by ***multiplying*** its share price by the ***number of shares issued***.
+This is called its ***market capitalisation***.

+### Price-weighted system

+* This method is based on the ***actual share price*** of the companies in the index, rather than their overall size.
+* The ***higher*** the share price, the ***more influence*** that company has on the value of the index.

+### How do you trade stock indices?

+* You cannot buy or sell them directly, there's no asset to own and nothing to exchange.
+Therefore, to trade on the price of an index, you need to choose a product that ***mirrors*** its performance.

+#### Index Fund

+* A specialised investment fund that attempts to ***replicate*** the movements of a particular stock index.

+#### Exchange-traded fund (ETF)

+* A distincty type of index fund that can be traded like a stock on an exchange.

+#### Derivatives

+* Financial products that derive their price from the performance of an underlying instrument.
+E.g. futures, options, digital 100s, spread bets or contracts for difference (CFDs).

+## What is forex?

+* Forex, also known as foreign exchange is the largest financial market in the world.
+On average over $5 trillion worth of transactions take place every day.
+* That's around 100 times more than the New York Stock Exchange (NYSE) - the world's biggest stock exchange.

+### Who trades forex?

+* By far the most signifanct players in the forex market are the major international banks.
+Between, them, Citigroup, Deutsche Bank, Barclays, JPMorgan and UBS account for around 50% of global forex trade.

+### Why do people trade forex?

+* ***Speculation***: Simply to make money.
+With major financial institutions always looking to profit from small changes in forex prices, many large trades can occur throughout the day.
+This activity means currency rates are some of the ***most consistently volatile*** financial markets in the world - which in turn provides more opportunity for speculators to make money.
+* ***Purchasing goods or services in another currency***: Everyy time a transaction is made between two entities in different regions, a foreign exchange transaction needs to take place to pay for the goods or services exchanged.

+### How do you trade forex?